Amanda Bateman: Club and state rowing

-Bateman raced in Mercantile colours contesting the open women's coxed eight event at the 2017 Australian Rowing Championships.
-In 2018 and 2019 she raced in Mercantile quad sculls for the open women's quad scull title.
-In 2021 she won Australian Championship titles in the open women's single scull and in a double scull with Tara Rigney.
-In that same regatta in a quad scull she finished in second place contesting the 2021 open women's quad title.
+Bateman raced in Mercantile colours contesting the women's eight event at the 2017 Australian Rowing Championships.
+In 2018 and 2019 she raced in Mercantile quad sculls for the women's quad scull title.
+In 2021 she won Australian Championship titles in the women's single scull and in a double scull with Tara Rigney.
+In that same regatta in a quad scull she finished in second place contesting the 2021 women's quad title.
+At the 2023 Australian Rowing Championships she won the quad scull national title in a composite crew.